R packages and Shiny for FDA clinical trial submissions

 However, now imagine all that data arrives at your office in the form of oodles of static .pdf & .rtf files.
 A single, crucial table may be split into hundreds of pages.
 Also, imagine that too many people perceive your organization as having an informal bias preferring proprietary software to do this work.
 Your first job will be to wade through all this digitized paper.

-In many ways, this is the world in which the Federal Drug Administration (FDA) operates.
+In many ways, this is the world in which the Food and Drug Administration (FDA) operates.
 Not too long ago, clinical trials submission data for new therapeutics would appear in the form of boxes of paper, practically submitted by the forklift.
 Once the FDA requests revisions, sponsors may then need to resubmit hundreds of new tables and figures in reply.

 No one argues that national health regulators should have a less exacting process when making these kinds of important decisions.
 But as Janet Woodcock, Principal Deputy Commissioner of the FDA, has written, the reliance on ‘Digitized Paper’ is slowing drug development, and many echo her sentiment.